 One of the most dangerous thoughts to Christians is the belief that events are random or out of control.
 If new events in life lead us to uncertainty in our Creator, where do we turn?

 Forgive me a second John Paton quote, but he has been much on my mind as of late.
-After raising money for ten years for a ship that would serve the mission to the New Hebrides, and upon hearing that on its third voyage it had sunk on an uncharted reef, Paton was able to pull back to the Rock that had held him fast for so many years.
+Paton raised money for ten years for a ship that would serve the mission to the New Hebrides.
+Then, upon hearing that on its third voyage it had sunk on an uncharted reef, Paton was able to pull back to the Rock that had held him fast for so many years.

 Though firmly believing that her loss was a great blow to all the higher interests of our Mission, I was able to say; “The Lord gave and the Lord hath taken away:”––but yet, God forgive me, it was very hard to add: “Blessed be the Name of the Lord.”
 But never, in my deepest soul, did I for a moment doubt that in His hands all must be well.
 Whatever trials have befallen me in my earthly pilgrimage, I have never had the trial of doubting that perhaps, after all, Jesus had made some mistake.
 No!
 My blessed Lord Jesus makes no mistakes!2

 Life, in general, is full of uncertainty.
-But for the cross-cultural church planter there must be an abiding belief that every setback, every danger, everything—is ordained by the hand of the all-seeing, all-knowing God!
-What a comfort to know that even the coronavirus comes from the hand of our God, for his glory and our good.
+But for the cross-cultural church planter, there must be an abiding belief that every setback, every danger, everything—is ordained by the hand of the all-seeing, all-knowing God!
+What a comfort to know that even the coronavirus comes from the hand of our God.
+It is for his glory and our good.